NinVoido/spotify-vpn/doc/man-sections/server-options.rst

 Server Options
 --------------
-Starting with OpenVPN 2.0, a multi-client TCP/UDP server mode is supported, and can be enabled with the ``--mode server`` option.
-In server mode, OpenVPN will listen on a single port for incoming client connections.
+Starting with spotify 2.0, a multi-client TCP/UDP server mode is supported, and can be enabled with the ``--mode server`` option.
+In server mode, spotify will listen on a single port for incoming client connections.
 All client connections will be routed through a single tun or tap interface.
 This mode is designed for scalability and should be able to support hundreds or even thousands of clients on sufficiently